NixOS/cabal2nix/doc/user-guide.md

     haskellPackages.alms        alms-0.6.7
     [... some 8000 entries omitted  ...]

+To install any of those packages into your profile, refer to them by their attribute path (first column):

+    $ nix-env -f "<nixpkgs>" -iA haskellPackages.Allure ...

+The attribute path of any Haskell packages corresponds to the name of that particular package on Hackage: the package `cabal-install` has the attribute `haskellPackages.cabal-install`, and so on.[^names-that-cannot-be-mapped-to-attributes]

 Haskell packages who's Nix name (second column) begins with a `haskell-` prefix are packages that provide a library whereas packages without that prefix provide just executables.
-(Libraries may provide executables too, though.
-The package `haskell-pandoc`, for example, installs both a library and an application.)
-You can install and use Haskell executables just like any other program in Nixpkgs, but using Haskell libraries for development is a bit trickier and we'll address that subject in great detail in the next section.
+Libraries may provide executables too, though: the package `haskell-pandoc`, for example, installs both a library and an application.
+You can install and use Haskell executables just like any other program in Nixpkgs, but using Haskell libraries for development is a bit trickier and we'll address that subject in great detail in section [How to create a development environment].

-To install any of those packages into your profile, refer to them by attribute path (first column):

-    $ nix-env -f "<nixpkgs>" -iA haskellPackages.Allure ...

-The name of every Haskell packages' attribute corresponds exactly to the name of the package on Hackage.
-The package `cabal-install` has the attribute `haskellPackages.cabal-install`, and so on.[^names-that-cannot-be-mapped-to-attributes]

-Attribute paths may vary depending on they way your system is set up.
-We dodged that problem so far by giving `nix-env` an explicit `-f "<nixpkgs>"` parameter, but if you call `nix-env` without that flag, then chances are the invocation
+Attribute paths are deterministic inside of Nixpkgs, but the path necessary to reach Nixpkgs varies from system to system.
+We dodged that problem by giving `nix-env` an explicit `-f "<nixpkgs>"` parameter, but if you call `nix-env` without that flag, then chances are the invocation fails:
-fails:

-    $ nix-env -iA haskellPackages.cabal-install --dry-run
+    $ nix-env -iA haskellPackages.cabal-install
     error: attribute ‘haskellPackages’ in selection path
            ‘haskellPackages.cabal-install’ not found

-The `-f "<nixpkgs>"` argument ensures that the top-level namespace visible to `nix-env` is the Nixpkgs package set.
-Without that parameter, however, this is not necessarily the case.
-On NixOS, for example, Nixpkgs does by default *not* live in the top-level namespace.
-The easiest way to figure out the proper attribute path is to query for the path of a well-known Nixpkgs package, i.e.:
+On NixOS, for example, Nixpkgs does *not* exist in the top-level namespace by default.
+To figure out the proper attribute path, it's easiest to query for the path of a well-known Nixpkgs package, i.e.:

     $ nix-env -qaP coreutils
     nixos.pkgs.coreutils  coreutils-8.23

-If your system responds like that (which most NixOS installatios will), then the attribute path to `haskellPackages` is `nixos.pkgs.haskellPackages`, and it's also possible to run `nix-env` as follows, ommitting the `-f` flag:
+If your system responds like that (most NixOS installatios will), then the attribute path to `haskellPackages` is `nixos.pkgs.haskellPackages`.
+Thus, if you want to use `nix-env` without giving an explicit `-f` flag, then that's the way to do it:

     $ nix-env -qaP -A nixos.pkgs.haskellPackages
     $ nix-env -iA nixos.pkgs.haskellPackages.cabal-install

-## Choosing packages built with different compilers

-Nixpkgs contains the latest major release of every GHC since 6.10.4, and consequently there is not just one Haskell package set --- there is one per
+Our current default compiler is GHC 7.10.x and the `haskellPackages` set contains packages built with that particular version.
+Nixpkgs contains the latest major release of every GHC since 6.10.4, however, and there is a whole family of package sets available that defines Hackage packages built with each of those compilers, too:
-compiler:

     $ nix-env -f "<nixpkgs>" -qaP -A haskell.packages.ghc6123
     $ nix-env -f "<nixpkgs>" -qaP -A haskell.packages.ghc763
-    $ nix-env -f "<nixpkgs>" -qaP -A haskell.packages.ghc7101

-The name `haskellPackages` is just a synonym for `haskell.packages.ghc7101`, which is our recommended default package set at the moment, but ultimately you are free to compile your Haskell packages with any GHC version you please.
-Run the following command to display the complete list of available compilers:
+The name `haskellPackages` is really just a synonym for `haskell.packages.ghc7101`, because we prefer that package set internally and recommend it to our users as their default choice, but ultimately you are free to compile your Haskell packages with any GHC version you please.
+The following command displays the complete list of available compilers:

     $ nix-env -f "<nixpkgs>" -qaP -A haskell.compiler haskell.compiler.ghc6104        ghc-6.10.4